FXB Events and Updates

 - The Millennium Development Goals (MDGs) are fiercely debated in the international development community as alternatively, a groundbreaking achievement, and a profound betrayal of human rights values and norms.
 Millennium Development Goals and Human Rights analyzes the evolution of the MDGs, the role of human rights in their formulation, and the criteria for setting the post 2015-development agenda.

-First Paper Published on Data from HRWC Impacts Study
+First Paper Published on Data from HRWC Impacts of Maternal Death on Living Children Study

 - August 19, 2013 – PLOS ONE, an open-access, peer-reviewed journal from the Public Library of Science, has published Costs of Inaction on Maternal Mortality: Qualitative Evidence of the Impacts of Maternal Deaths on Living Children in Tanzania, the first set of data from the Impacts of Maternal Deaths on Living Children Study, conducted by the FXB Center’s Health Rights of Women and Children (HRWC) program.
 The paper authors are Alicia Ely Yamin, HRWC Program Director, Vanessa Boulanger, HRWC Program Manager, Kathryn L. Falb, Postdoctoral Associate in Epidemiology at the Yale School of Public Health, Jane Shuma, HRWC Research Coordinator, and Jennifer Leaning, FXB Center Director.